CONTRACEPTION/BIRTH CONTROL OPTIONS

 This type of IUD contains copper, which is slowly released into the uterine cavity.
 The copper stops the sperm from making it through the vagina and uterus to reach the egg, thus preventing fertilization.

-The Essure procedure involves permanently placing a soft, flexible insert into each fallopian tube.
+The Essure procedure involves permanently placing a soft, flexible insert into each Fallopian tube.
 Over a period of about 3 months, a natural barrier forms around the inserts.
 This barrier keeps sperm from reaching the eggs and prevents conception.
-After 3 months, one of our gynecologists administers the Essure Confirmation Test which confirms the inserts are correctly placed, the fallopian tubes are blocked, and that the Essure birth control insertion procedure was successful.
+After 3 months, one of our gynecologists administers the Essure Confirmation Test which confirms the inserts are correctly placed, the Fallopian tubes are blocked, and that the Essure birth control insertion procedure was successful.
 Until confirmation has been received, other forms of birth control must be used to prevent unwanted pregnancy.

 LAPAROSCOPIC TUBAL LIGATION

 For women who no longer want children, sterilization by laparoscopy provides a safe and convenient form of contraception.
+This procedure is performed at our GYN Surgical Institute.